-Carriers were requested to provide the number of complaints submitted to the carrier by either covered persons or the Bureau during 2019 as well as the number of complaints the carrier closed during 2019.
-A total of 10,812 complaints were reported by the 15 carriers completing the survey.
-This information was broken down into five complaint areas for each of the three benefit categories: Access to Health Care Services, Utilization Management, Practitioners/Providers, Administrative/Service, and Claims Processing.
+Carriers were requested to provide the number of complaints submitted to the carrier by either covered persons or the Bureau during 2020 as well as the number of complaints the carrier closed during 2020.
+A total of 3,278 submitted complaints were reported by the 16 carriers completing the survey.
+This is significantly less than the 10,812 complaints reported in the previous report which may be due to the decrease in medical visits during Covid-19 restrictions.

+The information was broken down into five complaint areas for each of the three benefit categories: Access to Health Care Services, Utilization Management, Practitioners/Providers, Administrative/Service, and Claims Processing.
 These five areas are further explained in Attachment B, Complaint Areas.